 Plan administration.
 The NMRHCA administers the OPEB Plan - a multiple employer cost sharing OPEB plan that is used to provide postemployment benefits other than pensions (OPEB) for retirees who were an employee of participating employer in either the New Mexico Public Employees Retirement Association (PERA) or Educational Retirement Board (ERB), eligible to receive a pension.
 For employers who "buy-in" to the plan, retirees are eligible for benefits six months after the effective date of employer participation.
-Retirees not in a PERA enhanced (Fire, Police, Corrections) pension plan who commence benefits on or after January 1, 2020 will not receive any subsidy from NMRHCA before age 55.
+At the July 11, 2014 meeting, the Board of Directors of the NMRHCA approved a change to its subsidy eligibility requirements such that retirees not in a PERA enhanced (Fire, Police, Corrections) pension plan who commence benefits on or after January 1, 2020 will not receive any subsidy from NMRHCA before age 55.

 Plan membership.
 All regular full-time employees of the District are members of the Plan, in addition to certain job share and intermittent employees.
 Eligible employees become members on the first day they are physically on the job.
-At June 30, 2017, OPEB Plan membership consisted of the following:
+Segal removed 4,010 members that were deemed participants of non-participating employers.
+As part of the June 30, 2017 GASB74/75 audit, Moss Adams advised Segal that certain members that were included were employed with non-participating employers.
+Segal worked with Moss Adams and NMRHCA staff to confirm and we excluded them from the valuation.
+At June 30, 2018, OPEB Plan membership consisted of the following:

-Retired members, beneficiaries and married dependents 51,208 Vested terminated members entitled to, but not yet receiving benefits 11,478 Active members 97,349 Total 160,035
+Retired members, beneficiaries and married dependents 51,205 Vested terminated members entitled to, but not yet receiving benefits 11,471 Active members 93,349 Total 156,025 benefits are also available, but were not included in this valuation, since they are 100% retiree-paid.
+A description of these benefits may be found at www.nmrhca.state.nm.us by clicking on